 - Sleeve resection (sleeve lobectomy) removes part of the bronchus (main airway) or pulmonary artery to the lung along with one lobe to save other portions of the lung.

 Some early-stage tumors may be removed with robotic surgery.
 Special equipment provides a three-dimensional view inside the body while the surgeon guides a robotic arm and high-precision tools that can bend and rotate much more than the human wrist.
-Finding a surgeon with extensive training and experience in robotic surgery is highly recommended.
+Finding a surgeon with extensive training and experience is highly recommended.

-Chemotherapy is systemic drug therapy that is typically part of the treatment plan for most stages of non-small cell lung cancer (NSCLC) and is the primary treatment for all stages of small cell lung cancer (SCLC).
+Chemotherapy is typically part of the treatment plan for most stages of NSCLC and is the primary treatment for all stages of SCLC.
 It may be given alone or in combination with surgery, radiation therapy or immunotherapy.

-In early stages, it may be used before surgery (neoadjuvant therapy) to help shrink the tumor, after surgery (adjuvant therapy) to kill remaining cells, as maintenance therapy following standard chemotherapy to prevent recurrence, or as palliative care to help relieve symptoms.
+In early stage NSCLC, it may be used before surgery (neoadjuvant therapy) to help shrink the tumor, after surgery (adjuvant therapy) to kill remaining cells, as maintenance therapy following standard chemotherapy to prevent recurrence, or as palliative care to help relieve symptoms.
 For metastatic NSCLC, chemotherapy may be combined with immunotherapy (chemoimmunotherapy) or targeted therapy.

 - PD-L1 (programmed death-ligand 1) is a protein that, when combined with PD-1, sends a signal to reduce the production of T-cells and enable more T-cells to die.
 When PD-1 (the receptor) and PD-L1 (the protein) combine, the reaction signals that it is time to slow down.